Hakata-jpn/neovim-config/README.md

-# neovim-config
+# Neovim Config Documentation

-Configuration of Neovim for all devices in which it is used.
+> TBD, need to add more to it first